Iceberg-Marketplace/Iceberg-API-PYTHON/README.md

 ProductOffer
 -------------

 Offers differs from products, a product can not be added to a cart, the product is the physical object defined by its brand, model, colors etc ...
-When someone by a product on a marketplace, he actually orders an offer linked to a product from a specific merchant.<br>
+When someone buys a product on a marketplace, he actually orders an offer linked to a product from a specific merchant.<br>
 We are here going to deal with offers, or more accurately **productOffers**.

 ### Get productOffer